Operating Principles

 Client (service)—used by Dr.Web MeshD to connect to other cloud hosts that are clients of services provided by the given host.

-Dr.Web for UNIX Mail Servers components operating on the host and accessing services provided by the cloud through Dr.Web MeshD operating on the same host connect to it via a local UNIX socket.
+Dr.Web Mail Security Suite components operating on the host and using services provided by the cloud connect to Dr.Web MeshD, which operates on the same host, through a local UNIX socket.
 At that, a client connection is not used.

 Partner (peer to peer)—used by Dr.Web MeshD for interaction with peer (within a service) partner cloud hosts.
 Usually such horizontal connections are used for scaling and distributing the load when interacting with the cloud, as well as for synchronization of cloud hosts.

-Uplink—used by Dr.Web MeshD to connect this host (as a client) to cloud hosts (service providers) (for example, distribution of virus database updates, transmission of files for scanning, and so on).
+Uplink—used by Dr.Web MeshD for connecting this host as a client to cloud hosts that provide services (for example, distribution of virus database updates, sending files for scanning and so on).

 The use of all three types of connections is configured for different cloud services independently from each other.
-At that, the same host can be configured as a server for processing client requests within a service (for example, providing latest updates) and as a client within another service (for example, remote file scanning).
+At that, the same host can be configured as a server for processing client requests within one service (for example, for distributing latest updates) and as a client within another service (for example, remote file scanning).

-Within cloud, hosts perform authorized interaction via a secure SSH protocol, that is, all sides of interhost communication are always mutually authenticated.
-For the authentication, host keys are used according to RFC 4251.
-The client connection from the local component is always considered as trusted.
+Within cloud, hosts perform authorized interaction via SSH, that is, all sides of interhost communication are always mutually authenticated.
+For the authentication, host keys are used in compliance with RFC 4251.
+A client connection from a local component is always considered as trusted.

 Operation Modes

-Dr.Web MeshD can either work in the daemon mode or run on requests from other Dr.Web for UNIX Mail Servers components installed on the local host.
-If Dr.Web MeshD is configured to serve client connections (i.e. the ListenAddress parameter is not empty) and at least one of the services is activated, Dr.Web MeshD starts as a daemon and awaits connections from clients.
+Dr.Web MeshD can either operate in daemon mode or run at the request of other Dr.Web Mail Security Suite components installed on the local host.
+If Dr.Web MeshD is configured to serve client connections (the ListenAddress parameter is not empty) and at least one of the services is activated, Dr.Web MeshD starts as a daemon and awaits client connections.

-If Dr.Web MeshD is not set to process client connections (the ListenAddress parameter is empty) and there is no request to this component during the period specified in the IdleTimeLimit parameter, the component exits automatically.
+If Dr.Web MeshD is not set to process client connections (the ListenAddress parameter is empty) and there are no requests to this component during a time interval specified by the IdleTimeLimit parameter, the component shuts down automatically.

 Services